- November 2014

 27510 Eura, Finland

 Greetings from Tallinn, Estonia where I’m presently an artist in residence at Ptarmigan.
-I finally maybe a web page for Sine Qua Non, the performance/installation that Carl Maguire and I premiered at Roulette earlier this year.
+I finally made a web page for Sine Qua Non, the performance/installation that Carl Maguire and I premiered at Roulette earlier this year.
 Please have a look: sqn.brettsroka.com/

 Not a collaboration exactly… My friend Sujin Lee (text, video and performance artist) put together this promo video for Iranian contemporary artist Shirin Neshat’s retrospective at the Museum of Modern and Contemporary Art in Korea and the opening montage features music from Cherubim’s show last fall at Spectrum.